Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### registerAudioBuffers(resolution: Number): IAudioBuffers

-Call this from the global scope of a script to register your script with the audio responsive system in Wallpaper Engine and get access to the audio spectrum.
-The resolution is the number of samples per buffer.
-It must be 16, 32 or 64.
+Registers your script with the audio responsive system in Wallpaper Engine and get access to the current audio volume levels of the user.
+The `resolution` parameter is required and defines in how many parts the audio spectrum is subdivided.
+To conserve memory and performance, you should always stick to the lowest number that you actually need.

+Valid values for the `resolution` parameter are `16`, `32` and `64`.
+Returns an [IAudioBuffers](/scene/scenescript/reference/class/IAudioBuffers) object that you can store to retrieve the audio volume levels in each rendered frame.

 ### registerAsset(file: String): IAssetHandle